Living kidney donation

 The facts speak for themselves:

-Most of us are born with two kidneys, but we only need one kidney to lead a happy and healthy life.
+Most of us are born with two kidneys, but we only need one kidney to lead a healthy life.

 Six people die every week waiting for a kidney.